From ships and Napoleonic forts to castles and houses of history, Medway is blessed with some spectacular wedding venues.

 Built in 1706, The Rochester Corn Exchange is a Grade I listed building which blends historic architecture with contemporary facilities, providing you with everything you could possibly need for the wedding you’ve always dreamed of.

 The Rochester Corn Exchange is available for intimate wedding celebrations as well as private exclusive hire of the whole venue.

-The venue's dedicated wedding planning team provides a personal service bespoke to your individual needs.
+The Rochester Corn Exchange’s dedicated wedding planning team provides a personal service bespoke to your individual needs.
 They will guide you through every stage of planning your big day so that you can enjoy every moment with your family and friends. .

 Accommodates: 70 people seated and 20 standing